yunweneric/FindDocky/README.md

 # Finddocky

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.
+This is an app to aid people find thier lost documents.

 ## Development server